 The Afar take: an adults-only tented camp that immerses you in nature

 This adults-only tented camp with an all-inclusive pricing structure is only a three-minute drive from the original Four Seasons Punta Mita—yet it feels worlds away.
-Set within 48 acres of jungle on a hill above a white-sand beach, Naviva consists of 15 tented rooms that accommodate up to two people each.
+Set within 48 acres of jungle on a hill above a white-sand beach, Naviva consists of 15 bungalow-style luxury tents that accommodate up to two people each.
 That means there will never be more than 30 guests on site at a time, making for a more secluded setting.
 This is not exactly glamping—the rooms are all fully contained structures, but a gigantic canopy inspired by bird wings has been built over each of them to give it the look of a tent.

 Who it’s for: couples, solo travelers

 This is an adults-only property, so leave the kids behind for a true relaxation retreat where the main goal for each day is as simple as reading a book by the beach, taking a yoga class, or going for a short hike.
-The tents are outfitted with king-size beds, making Naviva best suited for solo trips or couples traveling together.
-However, for friends willing to share the space, the couches in the tents do fold out into double beds.
+The bungalows are outfitted with king-size beds, making Naviva best suited for solo trips or couples traveling together.
+However, for friends willing to share the space, the couches in the bungalows do fold out into double beds.
 It’s also possible to buy out the entire property for a minimum of three nights for intimate weddings or parties.

 While a solo traveler at the neighboring Four Seasons Punta Mita might feel like the odd one out, surrounded by families and larger groups traveling together, the opposite is true at Naviva.
 As with any small property, it is easy for guests to befriend each other at meals, activities, or near the pool.
 And the dining room is relaxed enough that it’s not an awkward place to eat solo.